Determine Hosting Type (SaaS / On-Prem / PaaS / Not Known / Not Applicable)

 Response mapping (AI action)

-In the AI (GPT) Action, add Response mapping so the output is usable downstream.
+Add Response mapping so the output is usable downstream.

 Example:

-• Name: Hosted
+• Name: Hosting

 Use the output: Update the app record (Custom Action → Update app endpoint)